pnp/sp-dev-fx-webparts/samples/react-apim-tablestorage/README.md

 ### 1. Create an Azure API Management resource

-Create an Azure API Management resource [Click here for more detail](https://learn.microsoft.com/en-us/azure/api-management/get-started-create-service-instance)
+Create an Azure API Management resource [Click here for more detail](https://learn.microsoft.com/azure/api-management/get-started-create-service-instance)

-### 2. Create a Azure storge account
+### 2. Create a Azure storage account

-Create a Azure storge account [Click here for more detail](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+Create a Azure storage account [Click here for more detail](https://learn.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).

-### 3. Configure Azure Managed Identities.
+### 3. Configure Azure Managed Identities

 The next step is to configure Azure Managed Identities.
 This will allow our API to access our Azure resources without storing any credentials or secrets in our code.
 To do this, follow these steps: